jaseelajasmin/react-ecommerce-store/README.md

-# 🌟 React Bootstrap App
+# 🌟 React Ecommerce App

 A **modern React.js web application** built using **Bootstrap** for styling.
 This project demonstrates a responsive and user-friendly UI without using Redux for state management, relying instead on React's built-in state and props.